PyO3/rust-numpy/README.md

 Contribution
 -------------
-This project is in pre-alpha or proof-of-concept status.
+This project is in pre-alpha version.
 We need your feedback.
 Don't hesitate to open [issue](https://github.com/termoshtt/rust-numpy/issues)!

 Version